sindrets/galaxyline.nvim/docs/themes.md

 this under a directory like this `lua/your_colorscheme_name/galaxyline/theme.lua` and then source this file in your colorscheme.

-We also expose a global vim variable called `galaxyline_themes_support`, this should be used to identify if the end user is actually using NTBBloodbath's galaxyline fork or upstream one to avoid having issues when creating themes in your colorscheme.

 ## Colors standards

 Color schemes should contain only _and obligatorily_ the following fields: